 For the past 18 years our counsellors have been helping callers to find solutions to their problems, equipping them with the tools they need to deal with situations now and in the future.

 Young people call us for many reasons.
-The top 5 in 2017 were:
+Last year, the top five were:

 - Mental Health – callers told us of their concerns for their own or someone else’s mental health.
 Topics included anxiety, feeling down or depressed, self-harm, being clinically diagnosed with a mental illness or disorder and medication.